|Courtesy of www.dalipaintings.com|

 Millet's famous picture is of a poor peasant couple facing each other in a field, lamenting the death of their child.
 The woman's hands ore clasped together and her head is bowed in a prayerful pose.
 Dali's various interpretations of the motif are essentially sexual suggesting that the woman is akin to the preying mantis, paging pre-coital homage to her mate before eventually devouring him.
 According to Dali the man had his hat lowered to conceal an erection.
 This allusion suggests a key Freudian concept of castration anxiety that Dali was keen to explore within his 'paranoid-critical' method.
 In another depiction Millet's Architectonic Angelus, Dali uses biomorphic forms that depict the probe of the female mantis penetrating the male, its phallic tenure by a female alluding to the ideal androgyny that had possession of both male and female genitalia.

-Dali's obsession is analogous to his reading and interpretations of Freud's The Interpretation of Dreams, revealing repressed desires and fantasies.
+Dali's obsession is analogous to his reading and understanding of The Interpretation of Dreams by Sigmund Freud, revealing repressed desires and fantasies.